Molar pregnancy: Treatment

 Hydatidiform moles should be treated by evacuating the uterus by uterine suction or by surgical curettage as soon as possible after diagnosis, to avoid the risks of choriocarcinoma.
 Patients are followed up until their serum human chorionic gonadotrophin (hCG) level has fallen to an undetectable level.
 Invasive or metastatic moles (cancer) may require chemotherapy and often respond well to methotrexate.
 As they contain paternal antigens, the response to treatment is nearly 100%.
 Patients are advised not to conceive for half a year after hCG levels have normalized.
 The chances of having another molar pregnancy are approximately 1%.

 Management is more complicated when the mole occurs together with one or more normal fetuses.

 In some women, the growth can develop into gestational trophoblastic neoplasia.
 For women who have complete hydatidiform mole and are at high risk of this progression, evidence suggests that giving prophylactic chemotherapy (known as P-chem) may reduce the risk of this happening.
 However P-chem may also increase toxic side effects, so more research is needed to explore its effects.

 Anesthesia

-The uterine curettage is generally done under the effect of anesthesia, preferably spinal anesthesia in hemodynamically stable patients.
+The uterine curettage is generally done under anesthesia, preferably spinal anesthesia in hemodynamically stable patients.
 The advantages of spinal anesthesia over general anesthesia include ease of technique, favorable effects on the pulmonary system, safety in patients with hyperthyroidism, and non-tocolytic pharmacological properties.
 Additionally, by maintaining the patient's consciousness, one can diagnose complications like uterine perforation, cardiopulmonary distress, and thyroid storm at an earlier stage than when the patient is sedated or is under general anesthesia.